 In the case of failover, the administrator should immediately change the IP address that is associated with the Self-Service Console alias URL to that of the new primary instance.
 This allows users to use the same Self-Service Console URL when a primary instance is removed from a deployment and a replica is promoted.
 If this change is not made, the proxy server continues to try to access the original primary server, causing downtime for users.

 Integrating the RSA RADIUS Server into the Existing Deployment

-This section describes post-installation tasks that you might need to perform to complete the RADIUS configuration.
+This section describes the RADIUS server post-installation tasks.